TRAVEL STORY

 On that day, three generations hang there ...

-The Maya tactics of retreat and resistance, as well as the influx of Yucatec Maya, have resulted in the northwest Belizean forests being lightly dotted with villages named Yo Chen, Chunox, and Xcanha.
-In these places, artisans weave an old cosmology into shirts and blankets: white for North, red for East, yellow for the South and maize, black for the West and war, blue for sacrifice, green for life.
-Here, too, villagers seek the traditional healing arts practiced by the H'men, an old word that means “those who understand and can do.”
+The Maya tactics of retreat and resistance, as well as the influx of Yucatec Maya, have resulted in the northwest Belizean forests being lightly dotted with villages named Yo Chen, Chunox, and Xcanha.19 In these places, artisans weave an old cosmology into contermporary shirts and blankets: white for North, red for East, yellow for the South and maize, black for the West and war, blue for sacrifice, green for life.
+Here, too, villagers seek the traditional healing arts practiced by the H’men, an old word that means “those who understand and can do.”

 Questions of order

-Another day, we set forth on a walk to see more of Belize City and hope to find the office of Dora Weyer, the legendary naturalist who founded Parrot's Wood Biological Station in Belize.
-We ask at various places until a store clerk gives us the in-town address for the office.
-Ringing the bell in mid–afternoon, we are politely admitted to a cool interior with an elegant tile floor and dark Spanish chairs.
-When we ask the kind receptionist if the office for the naturalists in this building, she looks amused, and a group of women sitting in the lobby, who are painting their nails red and silver, all begin to laugh.
-It takes us a few more minutes to realize that have been given the address for an elegant bordello and that the kind receptionist is the Madame.
-The ladies are still laughing, and we are too, as we say oh, so sorry, and make our retreat.
+Another day, we set forth on a walk to see more of Belize City and hope to find the office of Dora Weyer, the legendary naturalist who founded Parrot’s Wood Biological Station in Belize.
+We ask at various places until a store clerk gives us the in–town address for the office.
+Ringing the bell in mid–afternoon, we are politely admitted to a cool interior with an elegant tile floor and dark, regal Spanish chairs.
+When we ask the kind receptionist if the office is for the naturalists in this building, she looks amused, and a group of women sitting in the lobby, who are painting their nails red and silver, all begin to laugh.
+It takes us a few more minutes to realize that we have been given the address for an elegant bordello and that the kind receptionist is the Madame.
+The ladies are still laughing, and we are too, as we say “Oh, so sorry,” and make our retreat.

 Settling for simpler outings, we head next for the Philatelic Office to collect some of the gorgeous local stamps, especially the one with an illustration of a yellow–tail snapper who swims across a rectangle of blue water, toward a tiny silhouette of Elizabeth II in the corner.
 But the Philatelic Office is closed and there’s no sign to say when it will reopen.
 Next we hope to make a copy of a playbill that Winil has shown us, but the machine in the only copy shop serving the city is broken, awaiting a crucial part from a factory in Connecticut.
-We chat with the owner for a while, and all in all, it was a fine day in Belize City.
+We chat with the owner for a while and, all in all, it was a fine day in Belize City.

-Had we actually reached Don Eligio's small shack outside San Ignacio, chances are we might not have found his disciple, Rosita Arvigo, in residence.
+Had we actually reached Don Eligio’s small shack outside San Ignacio, chances are we might not have found his disciple, Rosita Arvigo, in residence.
 She often travels to the New York Botanical Garden where she teaches ethnobotanists what she has learned from el mero, who himself learned medicine from a healer who kept the old ways, such as turning himself, when required, into a jaguar.
 In a letter to Sanctuary magazine, Arvigo describes her typical day with Don Eligio: at dawn, he and she set out to gather roots, leaves, bark, and vines from the campo; by afternoon, they are back at the medicine shack, where they reduce the plant materials into potion-sized chips.
 Each year, she says, they must walk farther and farther, past newly parched, cleared forests to get to the source of healing plants.
-One day, as Mrs. Arvigo and Don Eligio were passing a field of watermelons blanketed white with insecticide, the hierbatero had this to say about agribusiness developers: “They are fooling themselves, and the earth will make them pay for this cruel treatment.”
-He later added: “I cannot see why people of today do not understand that the soil is like a bank account.
-You must put in and put in and wait for the interest to grow before you start making withdrawals.”

 Of elders like el mero, ethnobotanist Mark Plotkin has said, “Every time one of these medicine men dies before someone can capture his knowledge, it is as though an entire library has burned down.”
-The ethnopharmacologist Elaine Elisabetsky has described why the intellectual property of traditional healers deserves the status afforded the results of industrial research: To transform a plant into a medicine, she points out, one has to know the correct species, its location, the proper time of collection (some plants are poisonous in certain seasons), the part to be used, how to prepare it (fresh, dried, cut in small pieces, smashed), the solvent to be used (cold, warm, or boiling water; alcohol, addition of salt, etc.), the way to prepare it (time and conditions to be left on the solvent), and, finally posology (route of administration, dosage).
-Needless to say, curers also have to diagnose and select the right medicine for the right patients.
+The ethnopharmacologist Elaine Elisabetsky has described why the intellectual property of traditional healers deserves the status afforded the results of industrial research:

 Sub Umbra Floreo